david-fitzgibbons/AcmeDirectorySearch/README.md

         - Password: T3mp0rary!
     - Database Name: Acme
     - Click Publish
-- Run the AcmeTest test suite
+8. Run the AcmeTest test suite, confirm all tests successful

-- Run the **Docker-Compose** project
+9. Run the **Docker-Compose** project
-- With the CLI open in the AcmeUX directory run $ ng serve --ssl
+10. With the CLI open in the AcmeUX directory run $ ng serve --ssl
     - _if you want to ignore localhost certificate errors in Chrome_
     	- go to chrome://flags/#allow-insecure-localhost and 'Allow Invalid certificates for resources loaded from localhost'

-- Navigate to https://localhost:4200   --- _note : using **https**_
+11. Navigate to https://localhost:4200   --- _note : using **https**_
 	- _front-end test suite is not currently included in this branch_
-- Type 'simona kiley kris' in to the search bar to see results
+12. Type 'simona kiley kris' in to the search bar to see results
 	- Search has been delayed by 2 secs to show wait spinner

 ## Endpoint Examples